Creating a detailed budget

 Try to estimate your costs as accurately as possible.
-Get at least three quotes for work and materials (most funders will require this), and make an informed choice based on quality and appropriateness as well as cost.
+Get at least three quotes for work and materials (most funders will require evidence of this), and make an informed choice based on quality and appropriateness as well as cost.
 Always try and negotiate for a better deal.

 Don’t be afraid to add extra lines to your budget for individual costs, you can always bring the amounts back up into headline amounts if that is all funders require, but the detail will allow you to pick out items which specific organisations or individuals may fund.